Using Code Hooks

 Overview

 Code Hooks allow you to write custom functions for validating uploaded data and modifying uploaded data at different points in the import process.
-They are created and attached to templates on the Code Hooks tab of the Developer Dashboard.
+They are created and attached to templates on the Transforms and Advanced Validations tabs of the Developer Dashboard.

-Code Hooks are written in AssemblyScript, a language very similar to TypeScript (JavaScript with types).
+Code Hooks can be written in JavaScript or TypeScript.
 There are currently three types of code hooks: post-upload code hooks, post-mapping code hooks, and validation code hooks.
 Each type of code hook requires a function to be implemented with a specific type signature.
+Read below to learn more about each type of code hook.

 Post-upload Code Hooks